Life in Frankfurt am Main

 European School Frankfurt

 For children of four years or more, the European School in Frankfurt (ESF), offers a diverse and stimulating learning environment.
 It starts with the pre-primary, continues with the primary and secondary cycles, leading ultimately to the European baccalaureate qualification.
 It is an official educational establishment controlled jointly by the governments of the European Union countries.
-The ESF offers four language sections (German, English, French and Italian) and mother tongue tuition in all EU languages.
+The ESF offers five language sections (German, English, French, Italian and Spanish, the latter is built up gradually since 2018) and mother tongue tuition in all EU languages.

 Other schools in Frankfurt